-&lt;sup>2/ Common Equity Tier 1 ratio available after meeting the bank's minimum capital requirements: it may not necessarily be the difference between CET 1 ratio (item 5) and the minimum CET 1 ratio requirement of 4.5% because CET 1 ratio may be used to meet the bank's minimum Tier 1 ratio requirement of 6% and/or the minimum total capital ratio requirement of 8.5%.
+^{2/} Common Equity Tier 1 ratio available after meeting the bank's minimum capital requirements: it may not necessarily be the difference between CET 1 ratio (item 5) and the minimum CET 1 ratio requirement of 4.5% because CET 1 ratio may be used to meet the bank's minimum Tier 1 ratio requirement of 6% and/or the minimum total capital ratio requirement of 8.5%.

-&lt;sup>3/ To comply with BOT's notification No. SorNorSor.
+To comply with BOT's notification No. SorNorSor.
 2/2561 dated January 25, 2018 the Bank disclosure Liquidity Coverage Raito (LCR) on the Bank's website